 Dec 5, 2012 / By Marc Fielding

-I saw a question on the OTN Exadata forum asking whether to use BIGFILE temporary tablespaces in an Exadata system.
-BIGFILE tablespaces have been around since at least Oracle 10gR2, and extend the 32G datafile size limit, but restrict to a single datafile per tablespace.
-Effectively, it trades the simplified management of a single datafile at a cost of reduced flexibility.
+I saw a question on the OTN Exadata forum asking whether or not to use BIGFILE temporary tablespaces in an Exadata system.
+BIGFILE tablespaces have been around since at least Oracle 10gR2 and extend the 32G datafile size limit, but they restrict to a single datafile per tablespace.
+Indeed, it trades the simplified management of a single datafile for reduced flexibility.

 The environment was an Exadata environment undergoing pre-production stress testing.
-We used Real Application Testing to take a highly-concurrent OLTP workload, and replayed the workload with the
+I used Real Application Testing to take a highly-concurrent OLTP workload, and replayed the workload with the

 synchronization parameter set to